Croatian Party of Rights

 The Croatian Party of Rights (Hrvatska stranka prava, abbr.
 HSP) is an extra-parliamentary nationalist and far-right political party in Croatia.
-The word "right(s)" in the party's name refers to the legal and moral reasons for the autonomy, independence, and sovereignty of Croatia.
+HSP reached the zenith of its popularity in the early 1990s, when its paramilitary wing, the Croatian Defence Forces, played a prominent role in the opening phase of the Yugoslav Wars.

 History

 The HSP, along with other modern Croatian parties, such as the Croatian Pure Party of Rights, claim legacy to the Party of Rights, which was founded in 1861 and existed until 1929.
+The word "right(s)" in the party's name refers to the Croatian state right, the legal and moral reasons for the autonomy, independence, and sovereignty of Croatia.

 1991–1995

 A group of people restored Croatian Party of Rights on 25 February 1990.
 Dobroslav Paraga, the first president of the party acknowledged the historical bounds with the older Party of Rights.
 Soon, the party faced splits.
 Krešimir Pavelić, a former secretary of the party, became president of the new Croatian Democratic Party of Rights.
 Some other rights parties that claimed origin from old Party of Rights appeared.
 Croatian Party of Rights did not participate in the Croatian parliamentary election in 1990, which helped Croatian Democratic Union (HDZ) to win more votes.

 The parties membership grew at a rapid rate, with the party having 18,000 members by the end of 1990, and grew to over 100,000 members by the end of fall in 1991, with thousands of supporters attending the parties rallies and protests.

-HSP's political appeal and strength were at peak during the 1991–92 when Croatian Defence Forces, a military wing of the HSP, took heavy burden of defence of Croatia.
-Paraga was the champion of the Croatian will for freedom and independence.
+HSP's political appeal and strength were at peak during the 1991–92 when Croatian Defence Forces, a military wing of the HSP, took on a role in the defence of Croatia.
+The party was perceived as embodying a radical iteration of Croatian freedom and independence.
 Paraga harshly and openly criticized Franjo Tuđman for his cooperation with Serbia and the conflict with Bosniaks in Bosnia and Herzegovina.
 The HSP used the writings of Ante Starčević and the writings of Ustaše ideologues such as Mile Budak to argue that Tuđman was not radical enough in his defence of the Croatian state.